katheermizal/Game-portal-landing-page/README.md

 ### Available Scripts
 `npm start` Runs the app in the development mode.\
-`npm run build` Runs the app in the development mode.
+`npm run build` Runs the app in the development mode.\
 `npm run eject` If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.

+### Developer Concerns
+Page Related all Images are updated to S3 bucket.\
+I used sprite images for Icons.\
+I pased the Datas using Json file.\
+I used Sass, I didn't use Styled components if need I can change into styled componets, but I have only the Landing page so I can't decide the variation of the component so I used Sass.\